 This course provides operating theory and hands-on experience in the operation, diagnosis, and repair of automotive fuel systems with carburetors, basic throttle body, and port fuel injection systems.
-Use of the exhaust gas analyzer is covered.
+Students learn to use the 4 gas exhaust analyzers.

-Prerequisite: AUTO 20 and AUTO 23, or

-passing ASE Electrical System Test, or 1

-year trade experience in engine tune-up, or

-completion of 600 hours advanced ROP

-automotive technology course

-Associate Degree Applicable
+Prerequisite: AUTO 20 and AUTO 23, or passing ASE Electrical System Test, or 1 year trade experience in engine tune-up, or completion of 600 hours advanced ROP automotive technology course Associate Degree Applicable